 Aurora Police Department Contract

 The Great Recession of 2008 resulted in essentially frozen wages for two contracts.
 Fortunately, because of the 2 per 1,000 hiring mandate championed by the APA in 1994, we did not suffer any layoffs.
 Coming out of that recession, we quickly accelerated our pay to essentially match that of the Denver Police Department, our primary competitor for quality recruits.
-For the last two contracts, approximately annually, we have swapped top ranking in base pay with the Denver Police Department, a scenario that helps guarantee stable increases in the future.
+For the last two contracts, approximately annually, we swapped top ranking in base pay with the Denver Police Department, a scenario that helps guarantee stable increases in the future.

 2020 ENTRY-LEVEL SALARIES: